daneelbreger/daneelbreger/README.md

 - **Sovereign Bond Performance Tracker (Python)**
   A simple script that loads public sovereign yield data and visualizes performance trends.

-- **Repo Market Dashboard (Python)**
-  A lightweight dashboard that plots repo rate movements from CSV inputs.

 - **Option Pricing Tool**
   A simplified version of an option pricing tool in Python.